Transportation 2030: A Strategic Plan for the Future of Transportation in Canada

 - better access to dispute resolution processes for railway customers

-- At the same time, competition and business relationships between railways and their customers would be better supported
+- At the same time, competition and business relationships between railways and their customers will be better supported

 Marine transportation system

-- Foreign ships would be allowed to move empty containers between places in Canada without a special licence, which could reduce costs for trade and provide more jobs at ports
+- Foreign ships are now allowed to move their empty containers between places in Canada without a special licence, which will address the current shortage of containers available for export and may reduce costs for trade

-- Canadian Port Authorities would have access to funding from the Canada Infrastructure Bank
+- Canadian Port Authorities now have access to funding from the Canada Infrastructure Bank

-- As a result, these ports would be able to improve their equipment and marine infrastructure (for example, wharves, docks and terminals)
+- As a result, these ports will have more options for financing to make improvements to their equipment and marine infrastructure (for example, wharves, docks and terminals)

 - Budget 2017